Skip to Content

 How to make a complaint

 If you have a complaint about how we use your personal information, please contact us through the app or send an email to help@monzo.com and we'll do our best to fix the problem.
-You can also reach our DPO at dpo@monzo.com.
+You can also reach our Data Protection Officer (DPO) at dpo@monzo.com.

 If you're still not happy, you can refer your complaint to the ICO's Office, the UK regulator for data protection issues.
 For more details, visit their website.

-We'll post any changes to our privacy notice on this page and if they're significant changes we'll let you know by email or in the app.
+We'll update the privacy notice on this page and if they're significant changes, we'll let you know by email or in the app.

 • personal details like your name, date and place of birth;